-Wallaby on the loose spotted by binman near Henley-on-Thames - BBC News
+Wallaby spotted on the loose by binman

 Wallaby on the loose spotted by binman near Henley-on-Thames

-A wallaby is hopping around south Oxfordshire according to Biffa waste management service, which said the marsupial was spotted on a bin round.
+A wallaby has been spotted hopping around part of Oxfordshire by a binman on a collection round.

-It was seen earlier in Shepherd's Green village near Henley-on-Thames.
+The marsupial was seen earlier in Shepherd's Green village near Henley-on-Thames.

-"A crewman managed to get one picture before the animal bounded off into some bushes", a spokesperson from Biffa said.
+"A crewman managed to get one picture before the animal bounded off into some bushes," a spokesperson from the waste company Biffa said.

 The RSPCA is investigating whether any further sightings have been reported in the area.